A Comprehensive Guide to Supply Chain Visibility: How Important Is It?

 If their supply chain is disrupted, they will no longer be able to supply you with the parts that you need.
 This means that your supply chain will also become disrupted.
 To gain full visibility, you need to look beyond your own processes.

-For instance, let’s imagine you sell bicycles.
+For instance, let’s imagine you have e-bikes for sale.
 It’s likely that you won’t manufacture bikes yourself – instead, you’ll receive them from a manufacturer.
 In this instance your manufacturer sources gears from an external supplier.
 If gears aren’t available, bikes can’t be produced, and you don’t have products for your customer.

 So, when plotting out your pain points, pay particular attention to your suppliers.
 Do you have eyes on their supply chain?
 If not, it’s time to start carrying out research.